Training and Events

 The U.S. Environmental Protection Agency is sponsoring a national conference on mining-influenced waters in August 2014.
 The conference goal is to provide a forum for the exchange of scientific information on current and emerging approaches to assessing characterization, monitoring, source control, treatment and/or remediation on mining-influenced waters.
 Topics may include but are not limited to characterization, water treatment, beneficial use, source control/mine closure approaches, and prediction and modeling.
-A call for abstracts was recently announced for the conference.
-The abstract deadline has been extended and abstracts are now due by April 11, 2014.
-Online registration is expected to open soon.
-Check back here for information updates.
+Click here to register.

 Remediation Technologies Symposium 2014